frolfsrud/data-analytics/README.md

 # data-analytics
-Projects for Data &amp; Analytics Intro Course
+This repository contains projects and visualizations created from the Data Science &amp; Analytics program with University of Wisconsin.
+## SQL
+## Statistics
+## Visual Communications